-A national assessment of gang problems and programs provided the foundation for the research-based model.
+A national assessment of gang problems and programs provided the foundation for OJJDP’s Comprehensive Gang Model, a project developed in the mid-1980s.
 Its key components reflect the best features of existing and evaluated programs across the country.
-The model outlines five strategies: community mobilization, social intervention, opportunities for educational and vocational advancements, suppression, and organizational change.
-As most gang members join between the ages of 12 and 15, prevention is a critical strategy within a comprehensive response to gangs that includes intervention, suppression and reentry.
+The model provides a collaborative approach for coordinated action among law enforcement, government agencies, and community-based organizations.
+It is grounded in data-driven strategic planning to connect resources into an organized system of mutually reinforcing core strategies of community mobilization, social intervention, opportunities for educational and vocational advancements, suppression, and organizational change and development.
+As most gang members join between the ages of 12 and 15, prevention is a also critical strategy within a comprehensive response to gangs that includes intervention, suppression and reentry.

 At the direction of President Obama, the Departments of Justice and Education launched the National Forum on Youth Violence Prevention (Forum) in order to begin a national conversation concerning youth and gang violence, raising awareness and elevating the issue to one of national significance.
 In addition, the Forum was created to build the capacity of localities across the country to more effectively address the youth violence through multi-disciplinary partnerships, balanced approaches, data-driven strategies, comprehensive planning and the sharing of common challenges and promising strategies.
 The Forum was created as a new model for Federal and local collaboration, encouraging Forum members to change the way they "do business" through increased communication and coordinated action.

 In FY2011, OJJDP supported the national Boys & Girls Clubs of America (BGCA) organization of Atlanta, GA, to help local affiliate clubs prevent youth from joining gangs, intervene with gang members in the early stages of gang involvement, and divert youth from gangs into more constructive activities.
 This program reflects a long-term collaboration between OJJDP and BGCA to reduce problems of juvenile gangs, delinquency, and violence.
 The national organization provides training and technical assistance to local gang prevention and intervention sites and to other clubs and organizations through regional training sessions and national conferences.
-Each year, dozens of new gang prevention sites, gang intervention sites, and a targeted reintegration sites are added to the many existing programs implementing these strategies across the country
+Each year, dozens of new gang prevention sites, gang intervention sites, and a targeted reintegration sites are added to the many existing programs implementing these strategies across the country.

 The Urban Institute and Temple University received grant funding to look at norms and networks of Latino gang youth.
 This study, Norms and Networks of Latino Gang Youth, employed a social network framework to understand the patterns of relations by examining two levels of social processes for the unit of analysis (individual and group relationships) through both egocentric and sociocentric network analysis, and extending network analysis to include different types of relationships (e.g., friend, relative, neighbor), This study examined multiple research questions that have not yet been addressed in delinquency and gang literature.
 The results of this study can be found at the Urban Institute website.

-Additional research in the area of gang prevention and intervention is being conducted by the University of Maryland through the Blue Prints for Gang Prevention Project.
+Additional research in the area of gang prevention and intervention is being conducted by the University of Maryland through the Blueprints for Gang Prevention Project.
 Gang membership facilitates increased involvement in violence and serious delinquency.
 It is necessary to identify effective programs to reduce the level of gang membership and to reduce the impact that gang membership has in facilitating antisocial behaviors.
 Currently, the numbers of known gang intervention programs that meet rigorous standards to be considered "evidence-based" are very limited.
 The Blueprints for Violence Prevention project has identified programs that have been shown to reduce violence, delinquency, and drug use, and which meet these evidence based standards.
 The purpose of this project is to identify the Blueprint programs that have the highest probability for success with gang members or youth at risk for gang membership, modify them to be responsive to the particular needs of gang members, and then implement and rigorously evaluate their effectiveness.
 The project has identified eligible programs and is currently testing one that has been fitted with the necessary modification.

 The second edition of the OJJDP report Best Practices To Address Community Gang Problems: OJJDP's Comprehensive Gang Model guides communities responding to a gang problem in implementing OJJDP's Comprehensive Gang Model.
 It describes the research that produced the model and offers best practices obtained from practitioners with years of experience in planning, implementing, and overseeing variations of the model within their communities.
 This second edition includes a summary of findings from an independent evaluation of OJJDP's Gang Reduction Program, a demonstration of the anti-gang framework in four target sites.

-- Highlights of the 2002–2003 National Youth Gang Survey (Fact Sheet, July 2005)
+- Highlights of the 2012 National Youth Gang Survey (Fact Sheet, December 2014)

 - Findings from the Evaluation of OJJDP's Gang Reduction Program (Bulletin, December 2010)